 Properly characterizing an issue or legal approach can have a great impact on the outcome of a case, if only by making some facts more relevant than others.
 Kruger Incorporated v Canada highlights this point in the context of business taxation law and statutory interpretation law.

 With Donald Trump’s election, Brexit, and a slew of other events, international trade is at the forefront of political commentary around the world.
 I wanted to share an interesting case I came across, one that highlights the dizzying complexity of tax and international trade law.
 I recently discovered the blog site, Law and the Multiverse, […]

 Marginal Tax Rates, Tax Credits, and Tax Deductions: The Basics of Computing a Tax Liability Introduction This comment introduces readers to the calculation of tax payable under Part 1 of the Income Tax Act, and the difference between tax deductions and tax credits.
 Generally, all income earned from employment, business, or a property is taxable. […]

 The Ontario Government announced its bid to increase the minimum wage to $15 per hour by 2019, planning “to create better jobs and fair workplaces.”
-This plan is in line with the Government’s persistent message of fairness in its policies.
-The justification for the increase in the minimum wage is that “Ontario’s economy has outperformed all G7 countries in real GDP growth […]
+This plan is in line with the Government’s persistent message of “fairness” in its policies.
+The justification for the increase in the minimum wage is that “Ontario’s economy has outperformed […]

 Regulation could be hurting businesses, and the One-for-One Rule is a good step towards solving this harm.
 But is it enough?